layerx-labs/dehouse-landing-page/README.md

 ## Reward 🤑

-XX BEPRO for the best deliberable.
+1,500,000 BEPRO for the best deliberable.